ardanlabs/gotraining/README.md

 Corporate full day classes are at $2,500 USD a day plus travel expenses.
 Corporate and group sponsors can have as many students in the class as they like.
 I recommend limiting it to 25 students or less.

 **_Currently Scheduled Corporate Classes:_**
-Comcast VA - Dec 2014
+Comcast VA - Dec 2014 - 3 Day Class

 Individual enrollment classes are scheduled periodically and cost $250 per day/student plus fees.